yaml/yamlscript/doc/run-ys.md

 The `ys` interpreter will be downloaded only once, and it will be used for all subsequent runs of the script.

-> Note: The `curl` command will still download and evaluate the `run-ys` script on subsequent runs > so the user will need to have internet access.
+> Note: The `curl` command will still download and evaluate the `run-ys` Bash script on subsequent runs so the user will need to have internet access.

 The program can also be run with the `ys` interpreter if the user installs it.
 In that case the Bash installer line will be ignored.